mveeprojects/ScalaLensesPrismsOptics/README.md

-# ScalaLensesPrismsOptics
+# ScalaOptics

-Examples of using Lenses, Prisms and Optics to simplify case class mutation, hierarchical data, or both (respectively).
+Examples of using Lenses/Prisms to simplify case class mutation, hierarchical data, or both.

 ### Sources